Neoteroi/Torino/README.md

 ## Deployment considerations
-The system is currently thought to be deployed in a instance of Azure App Service.
+The system is currently thought to be deployed in a instance of Azure App Service for Linux.
 It can be modified as desired, for example to be packed in Docker and published in Kubernetes or another kind of service.

 The project is structured to support multiple environments and deployments to environments using dedicated branches, and [reusable